coryBove/blog/index.md

 layout: home
 ---

-Playing with tech for fun and profit.
+Playing for fun and profit.